davi-lucciola/cook-inventory/README.md

 | Database   | Supabase (Database and File Storage)    |
 | DevOps  | Docker |

 ⸻

 ## 🚀 Features
-- 🔒 Session-based authentication with Flask-Login
+- 🔒 Session-based authentication
 - 💻 Simple and intuitive UI
 - 🔰 Category management for the inventory items
-- 📝 Inventory management with images and measure units
+- 📝 Inventory management with highlighting of items that need replenishment
 - 🐳 Dockerized development environment
 ⸻

 ## 📂 Project Structure